Establishing a shared framework for understanding and improving Member Experience from the right data

 • Consider the experience in relationship to other micro-journeys to ensure that decisions made to optimize one experience don’t erode another part of the journey.

 Shopping experience can be different for everyone.
 Age, plan type, technology savvy and other factors have an impact on how people react to stimulus and engage with tools.
-The S365 and SmartShopper member journeys nests within the plan journey.
+The S365 and SmartShopper member journeys nests within the heath plan journey.

-• The plan/client measures are captured outside of the S365 experience
+1. The plan/client measures are captured outside of the S365 experience

-• Mx Index captures inside of the S365 experience
+2. Mx Index captures inside of the S365 experience

-• SmartShopper Program NPS creates additional signal on member satisfaction.
+3. SmartShopper Program NPS creates additional signal on member satisfaction.

 Establishing the Experience Levers for change within the system